 Traditional commercial lenders

-Presentations to banks and other commercial lenders can be daunting, but if you go in with all the facts and a degree of confidence, it’s a way to finance a start-up small business.
+Presentations to banks and other commercial lenders can be daunting, but if you go in with all the facts and a degree of confidence, it’s a good way of financing a small business.

 Some of the smaller and newer banks may be more open to your approach than some of the bigger high street lenders.

 One study found that larger, older banks rubberstamp around 26.9% of the applications they receive for lending to small businesses.
 Whereas relative “newcomers” approve around 50% of business loan applications.
 Also, some of the institutional lenders – which are commercial-only banks and specialist funding associations – are willing to say yes to around 64.7% of loan applications.

 If you don’t have your own start-up capital – and bank loans are out of the question – one of the first questions you will need to consider is how attached you are to the idea of “going it alone”?